-The Strangers: Chapter 1 (2024) Movie Review - Disappointingly Dull Horror Yawn-fest
+The Strangers: Chapter 1 (2024) Review – An Entirely Pointless And Turgid Reboot

 At the time, I wasn’t very impressed.
 In fact, I thought it deserved some serious criticism for making light entertainment out of the Manson family murders that took the lives of Sharon Tate and heir to the Folger’s coffee empire Abigail Folger.
 I didn’t think it did anything all that new and wasn’t particularly enamoured with it.
 Years later I would revisit The Strangers for my 2025 31 Days of Halloween marathon and my opinion changed significantly.
 I actually enjoyed it quite a lot.

-The random nation of the violence, the genuinely scary setup, and the feasibility of the plot all clicked with the viewing audience.
-Despite many critics panning it for being, frankly, a bit derivative.
-Fans lapped it up and the line “because you were home” uttered by Doll-face became pretty damn iconic.
-A few sequels followed that repeated the formula and, fast forward to today, we are back with more in the form of The Strangers: Chapter 1.
+The random nature of the violence, the genuinely scary setup, and the feasibility of the plot all clicked with the viewing audience.
+Despite many critics panning it for being, frankly, a bit derivative, fans lapped it up and the line “because you were home” uttered by Doll-face became pretty damn iconic.
+A few sequels followed that repeated the formula and, fast-forward to today, we are back with more in the form of The Strangers: Chapter 1.

 That was my immediate thought upon hearing about this movie.
 I am not sure why this series needed to be rebooted; especially in the form of a trilogy.
 After all, this is a story without legs, as it is.
 Random killers killing random people; there is really nothing to expand on.
 Apparently, director Renny Harlin disagreed and has three movies worth of crap to bore us with from the Strangers’ world.
 Yay!